espruino/EspruinoDocs/Modules.md

 If you need it anyway, you can provide a local minified version or you can change the Web IDE configuration from ```.min.js|.js``` to ```.js|.min.js``` or even ```myCustomModule.js|.min.js|.js``` to get it working.

-### Stand-alone Espruino
+**Note:** When the Web IDE is running in the browser it cannot access any folders on your local computer, so the `Projects` functionality is disabled.

+### from SD card

 If you have an Espruino with an SD card (but you're not using the Web IDE), you can copy the modules you need into a directory called 'node_modules' on the SD card.
 Now, whenever you write ``` require("modulename") ``` the module will be used.

-### Internet-enabled Espruino
+If you don't have an SD card, see `Modules from Storage` above.

+### from the Internet

+The Web IDE or command-line tools will load modules from the internet automatically when you upload - see `Espruino modules` above.

-Right now there isn't a way to make Espruino automatically load a module from the internet when required without the Web IDE.
-This may be added in the future, but the fact that `require` is synchronous while network connections are asynchronous makes this difficult to do reliably until `yield` is added into the interpreter.
+However an Internet-connected Espruino device can't automatically load a modules from the internet by itself because `require` is synchronous while network connections are asynchronous.

-Until then, the following asyncronous code will dynamically load a module from the internet on demand.
+However you can use the following asyncronous code to load a module from the internet on demand.

 ```
 function loadModule(moduleName, callback) {
-  require("http").get("http://www.espruino.com/modules/"+moduleName+".js", function(res) {
+  require("http").get("http://www.espruino.com/modules/"+moduleName+".min.js", function(res) {
     var contents = "";
     res.on('data', function(data) { contents += data; });
     res.on('close', function() {